Mason-auten/intro_grad_research/README.md

 ## Learning Objectives

-y the end of the week, students will:
+By the end of the week, students will:

 1. Establish a foundation in R programming principles, with a focus on data manipulation, transformation, visualization, and basic description & inference.
 2. Gain familiarity with common technical tools for workflow, data management, and presentation.